one-among-us/data/people/noname/page.en.md

 they departed quietly,
 only leaving a few words to those who accompanied with them.

-Or perhaps, just as the words on homepage of One Among Us: Perhaps I can't even verify their "real existence".
+Or perhaps, just as the words on homepage of One Among Us say: Perhaps I can't even verify their "real existence".

 May we still recall the memory we shared with them in the future.